Create Custom Layouts

 If you need to add additional fields to the layout, this can be done by adding a custom attribute.
 We suggest creating your custom attributes before building the layout.
 Once they are created, you will see the attributes as a tab in the location layout builder, and you can add them in the same manner as you add standard fields.

 If complex attributes exist, you will see each one as a separate tab in the location layout builder, and you can add their sub-attributes to the layout in the same manner as you add standard fields and custom attributes - by moving them from the left column to the right.
 You can also include an HTML page header to appear at the top of the complex attribute tab on the Location Details page.
 Check the “include HTML page header” option to display an editor for configuring a message.

-Complex attributes are not available for leads, and will not be included on lead layouts.
+Complex attributes are not available for leads or events, and will not be included on lead or event layouts.

 3. Save the Layout

 At any time during the configuration of your form, you can select Save to save your changes.
 When you are done configuring the layout, select Save to return to the list of layouts.